uaf/uaf/src/pyuaf/doc/api_pyuaf_util_primitives.rst

 An array of :class:`~pyuaf.util.primitives.Byte` instances.

 You can also specify an array of Bytes with a python ``list`` of :class:`~pyuaf.util.primitives.Byte` instances.
-But, in case you want an empty list, then you need to use :class:`~pyuaf.util.primitives.ByteArray` because an empty python ``list`` does not contain any type information of the contents of the list.
+But, in case you want an empty list, then you need to use ByteArray because an empty python ``list`` does not contain any type information of the contents of the list.